Appointments are now required for notary services. To make an appointment, please visit the U.S. Citizens Services Appointment System.

 U.S. Consular Officers may provide specific notarial services authorized by relevant U.S. law and Department of State policy for all U.S. citizens.
 In addition, they can provide services for any person regardless of nationality so long as the document being notarized is required for use within the jurisdiction of the United States and is authorized by relevant U.S. law.

-Authentications certify the official seal, signature and/ or authority of foreign officials who perform an official act with regard to a document that is to be used in the United States.
-The U.S. Embassy may authenticate documents that bear the seal of the Singapore Academy of Law or that of local notary in Singapore provided that the local notary’s signature is on file with this office.
-For information on authentication of Singaporean documents, please visit the Singapore Academy of Law webpage on Commissioners for Oaths & Notaries Publics.
-A consular authentication in no way attests to the authenticity of the contents of a document but merely to the seal and signature of the issuing Singapore government official.
+Authentications certify the official seal, signature and/or authority of foreign officials who perform an official act with regard to a document that is to be used in the United States.
+On September 16, 2021, the Singapore Academy of Law began issuing Apostille Certificates as authentication or “legalisation” of Singaporean documents to be used in other countries, including the United States.
+The U.S. Embassy does not authenticate documents that already bear an Apostille from the Singapore Academy of Law.
+For information on authentication of Singaporean documents, please visit the Singapore Academy of Law webpage on Commissioners for Oaths & Notaries Publics, which includes a link to the FAQ on apostilles and authentications.

 Individual Tax Number (ITIN) Applications: